IBM/event-automation/_connectors/kc-source-mongodb2/index.md

 categories:
   - Databases
 ---
-MongoDB source connector reads data from MongoDB and writes them into Kafka topics.
+The MongoDB source connector reads data from MongoDB and writes them into Kafka topics.